-The Sixth Form community is a friendly and supportive one, with relationships between students and staff built on mutual respect.
-In our dedicated Sixth Form Centre you'll have the autonomy to manage your own time, forge new friendships and enjoy greater freedoms.
-Come and visit us, and talk to our current students as you consider your A Level options and broader aspirations for Sixth Form.
+The Sixth Form community is a friendly and supportive one, with relationships between staff and students built on mutual respect.
+In our dedicated Sixth Form Centre, you will have the autonomy to manage your own time, form new friendships and enjoy greater freedom.